kendricchung-aqi/getting-started/DerivedTimeSeries.md

 9 row types are supported.
 The first field in each row defines the row type.

+- A [`DerivedSeries`](#derivedseries-rows) row creates the outer shell for a derived series.
+- All the other rows that follow define specific processing periods, beginning at a `StartingFrom` point in time.
+- Each processing period must have a `StartingFrom` timestamp later than all preceeding periods.
+- A derived series can have any number of processing periods defined.

 | Row type | Description |
 | --- | --- |
 | [`DerivedSeries`](#derivedseries-rows) | Defines a new derived series. |